-The Aucanquilcha volcano is located in the Antofagasta Region of northern Chile, between the Loa River and the border with Bolivia, within the Alto Loa National Reserve.
-It is part of the Central Volcanic Zone of the Andes.
-Several sulfur mines lie in the Aucanquilcha complex.
+The Aucanquilcha volcano is in the Antofagasta Region of northern Chile, between the Loa River and the border with Bolivia.
+It is located within the Alto Loa National Reserve and part of the Central Volcanic Zone.
+Several sulfur mines lie within the Aucanquilcha complex.

 The Bolivian Andes is composed primarily of two ranges or cordilleras.
 The Cordillera Occidental is characterized by volcanic activity.
 The much older Cordillera Oriental, also known as the "Cordillera Real," is an impressive snow-capped series of granite mountains.

-The Brazilian Highlands, an extensive geographical region, is the main source of Brazil's mineral wealth.
-Covering most of the eastern, southern and central portions of the country; the region includes steep cliffs, flat-topped plateaus, ravines, rolling hills and rock outcrops.
+The Brazilian Highlands (Brazilian or Paraná Plateau), a vast geographical region, is Brazil's primary mineral wealth source.
+The area covers most of the country's eastern, southern, and central portions, including cliffs, flat-topped plateaus, ravines, rolling hills, and rock outcrops.

-Cajón del Maipo is a canyon located in the Andean region of Santiago, Chile.
-The canyon valley is surrounded by some of the highest peaks in the region including the San José, Maipo and Marmolejo volcanos.
+Cajón del Maipo is a canyon in the Santiago Metropolitan Region, Chile.
+The canyon valley is surrounded by some of the highest peaks in the region, including the San José, Maipo, and Marmolejo volcanos.
 The canyon is a popular tourist destination, especially for trekking.